-Due to the global outbreak of COVID-19, the 2019-20 year brought with it the changes to our planned activities and programs.
-With the anticipated loss of Tourism revenues due to the pandemic, the Village implemented strict financial measures, sought and will continue to pursue funding assistance through the Coronavirus Aid and Relief and Economic Security Act as well as other sources.
+Due to the global outbreak of COVID-19, the 2020-21 year brought with it the continued changes to our planned activities and programs.
+The Village implemented strict financial measures, sought and will continue to pursue funding assistance through the Coronavirus Aid and Relief and Economic Security Act (Cares Act) as well as other sources.
 Despite these funding challenges, the Village, through prudent fiscal management, maintains a healthy financial position to provide the quality services deserved by our constituents.

 The redevelopment plans for the Village's Business District and the completion of a new beach front luxury complex, enhanced the economic outlook for the Village.
-The property tax millage rate for fiscal year 2020 was maintained at 1.9654 mills per \$1,000 of assessed valuation.
+The property tax millage rate for fiscal year 2021 was maintained at 1.9654 mills per \$1,000 of assessed valuation.
 The Village was able to retain this very low rate, as a result of increased tax roll value resulting from redevelopment of oceanfront property.